-Focuses on advanced acting techniques and in-depth character/ play analysis as well as more complex scene work.
-Projects related to play directing and production will be assigned.
+Focuses on advanced acting techniques and in-depth character/play analysis, as well as more complex scene work.
+Students will also work on projects related to play directing and production.
 Prerequisites: THTR 165 or instructor's signature.

 Tribal Gaming Management